xbeat/Machine-Learning/README.md

 Decision trees are powerful machine learning algorithms, but they have a tendency to overfit the training data.
 This means they can capture noise and create complex models that don't generalize well to new data.
 However, the statement that decision trees always overfit is not entirely accurate.
 Let's explore this topic and discuss effective techniques to prevent overfitting, including Cost-Complexity Pruning (CCP).

+## Fine-Tuning LLMs with PEFT and ROUGE Score

+Introduction to Fine-Tuning Large Language Models

+Fine-tuning large language models (LLMs) has become a crucial technique in natural language processing.
+This process involves adapting pre-trained models to specific tasks or domains, improving their performance and efficiency.
+In this presentation, we'll explore fine-tuning using Parameter-Efficient Fine-Tuning (PEFT) techniques, specifically focusing on Low-Rank Adaptation (LoRA), and evaluate the results using the Rouge score.

 ## Introduction to Mixture of Experts (MoE) in Python

 Introduction to Mixture of Experts (MoE) in Large Language Models (LLMs)